ramya-lifebit/nf-cloud-gpu-test/README.md

 # nf-cloud-gpu-test
-Simple test Nextflow pipeline for testing GPU capabilities with cloud systems such as AWS Batch
+Simple Nextflow pipeline for testing GPU capabilities with cloud systems such as AWS Batch